Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 7. EdX

-But what's hard to find is someone telling you why you should be looking for an alternative to Udemy and help you decide which platform is the best for you.
+But what's hard to find is someone telling you exactly why you should be looking for an alternative to Udemy, and then help you decide which platform is the best for you.

-Before we dive in, if you're looking to learn to code, we previously did a deeper dive on all of the best places to learn to code so check that out if that's the path you're interested in.
+But before we dive in, if you're looking for online platforms to learn to code, we previously did a deeper dive on all of the best places to learn to code online, so check that out if that's the path you're interested in.

 Why look for a Udemy alternative?

-Although there are other criteria (ex: budget, time available, learning style, etc), the biggest reason for deciding which platform to learn from is what your own personal goal is.
+Although there are multiple criteria (ex: budget, time available, learning style, etc), the biggest reason for deciding which platform to learn from is what your own personal goal is.

 The 2 most common buckets are: